 Countryside YMCA is a leading non-profit providing healthy living tips and classes throughout the year.
-Making some basic lifestyle changes that contribute to weight loss and healthy living can decrease the risk for type 2 diabetes.
+Making some basic lifestyle changes that contribute to weight loss and healthy living can decrease the risk for type 2 diabetes or help manage it after a diagnosis.
 Among these are:

 Reduce portion sizes of the foods you eat that may be high in fat or calories.